reversinglabs/reversinglabs-sdk-py3/README.md

         account that sent the request.
 - `quota_limits`
     - This method returns current quota limits for API-s accessible to the authenticated user.
+- `get_company_information`
+  - Returns the number of users and the company name for the company the authenticated user belongs to
+- `create_user`
+  - Creates a new user.
+Make sure to store the returned password
+- `list_users`
+  - Returns a list of all users in the company
+- `retrieve_user`
+  - Retrieve the information of one user
+- `update_user`
+  - Updates an existing user
+  - Any of the fields from the Retrieve User response can be updated
+- `reset_password`
+  - Resets the user's password
+- `list_licenses`
+  - Returns a list of all licenses for the company
+- `create_limit`
+  - Creates a new limit
+- `read_license_limits`
+  - Returns a list of limits created for a specific license
+- `read_user_limits`
+  - Returns a list of limits created for a specific user
+- `update_limit`
+  - Updates an existing limit
+- `delete_limit`
+  - Deletes an existing limit
+- `list_email_alerts`
+  - Returns a list of currently stored email alert configurations
+- `create_or_update_alert`
+  - This query creates a new alert configuration or updates an existing one for the same product ID

 #### Class:
 ```python